chadit/LinodeMCP/README.md

 # LinodeMCP

+**Note: This is an active weekend project.
+Tests and edge cases are currently being built out.**

 An MCP (Model Context Protocol) server that gives AI assistants like Claude|Gemini|Copilot programmatic access to the Linode cloud platform API.
 Ships with both Go and Python implementations that share the same configuration format and tool interface.

 ## What It Does